AlexCharlton/vandusen-homestuck/README.md

 Aside from needing to be included in your vandusen config file, vandusen-homestuck introduces one new vandusen variable:

 - `homestuck-character`: The name of your desired character.
+- `nick-suffix`: The suffix that gets added to the nick of the desired character when switched with `persona`

 ### vandusen commands
     persona <character>